Azure/acs-demos/docs/trials/build.md

 After running this command a second player will register with game engine and the game will start as a result.

 At the time of writing a complete game will be played with details output in the log.
+To view the logs for all containers use:

+`docker-compose logs`

 ## On A Swarm Mode Cluster